asmeurer/git-workflow/README.md

    ```
    git add <file name>
-   git commit -a -m "Descriptive commit message saying what we changed."
+   git commit -m "Descriptive commit message saying what we changed."
    ```

 4. **Push up your changes.**  Push your changes to your fork.
 Do this by